mplegaspi/AzureVPNECMP/README.md

 ## Testing Scenarios 2 : Single sender with multiple UDP flows.

 For udp testing, on sender side, run ` iperf -c 10.3.0.4 -b 1m -P 8 -u -l 1400`.
 Sender send 8 concurrent flows, each flow with 1Mbps bandwidth.
 Please note that packet length is 1400 bytes, this will avoid IP fragmentation at IPSec VPN gateway. <br>
+From the result, we saw that 8 flows are all in one IPSec tunnel.
+One receiver has 8 flows, the other has 0 flows.<br>

 ![](https://github.com/yinghli/AzureVPNECMP/blob/master/UDP.jpg)